Where to Begin

 There is no harm in receiving free token airdrops, although most of them are obscure and will not have any real market value for a long time, if ever.
 An incoming token can’t give your wallet a ‘virus’, but if someone says ‘send me 2 ETH, and I’ll send you back 20 ETH’ – it’s a scam.
 No one ever gives away valuable currency.

 For anything besides receiving funds, you will need some ETH in your wallet to pay for gas.
-You don’t need a lot – 0.01 ETH is usually enough to cover at least 2-3 transactions, probably more.
+You don’t need a lot – 0.01 ETH is usually enough to cover at least 2-3 transactions, probably more (check Eth Gas Station for the current rates).
 One way to get ETH is to buy it with a credit card through an exchange.
 You can do this with MEW wallet app via Wyre or Simplex, on MEW web via the Simplex exchange, or on other exchanges like Coinbase.

 Take note that when you do this, you will have to go through the KYC (Know Your Customer) procedure which will essentially connect your Ethereum wallet to your real identity.
 That doesn’t mean that your wallet service or anyone on the blockchain will know your name when they see your Ethereum address – they won’t.
 But it does mean that your government and bank can know your cryptocurrency history, if they choose to take interest and investigate.
 More on this later…